MicrosoftDocs/power-automate-docs/articles/desktop-flows/run-unattended-desktop-flows.md

 - Windows 10 and Windows 11 devices can't run unattended desktop flows if any active Windows user sessions are present (even a locked one).

-- On Windows Server, if you have a locked Windows user session open with the same user as the desktop flow connection, you'll receive an error.
+- On Windows Server, if you have a locked Windows user session open with the same user as the desktop flow connection, you receive an error.

 >[!IMPORTANT]
 >